bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ---
-title: "Announcing Bonfire for communities: with groups and tools to organise together"
+title: "Announcing Bonfire for communities: groups and tools to organise together"
 description: "Groups and topics, community rules and decision-making, events, organisation profiles, federated comments, custom themes: built with the communities who needed them, ready to use as-is — or to shape into a flavour of your community's own."
 date: 2026-07-25
 permalink: /posts/bonfire-for-communities/